dwarvesf/handbook/who-does-what.md

 #### Product Designer

-**Ngoc** and **Ly** heads up product strategy and works on new features of every product that we build at Dwarves Foundation.
+**Ngoc**, **Ly** and **Giang** heads up product strategy and works on new features of every product that we build at Dwarves Foundation.
 They look for insights into customer behavior using a variety of methods and play a key role in helping inform product direction and how we work.

 #### Visual Designer

 **Anh** is our lead visual designer.
-Along with **Thao**, they are responsible for all the look & feels on every product that we made, [dwarves.foundation](https://dwarves.foundation), [dwarves.careers](https://dwarves.careers), [golang.org.vn](https://golang.org.vn), and any other public-facing properties like the post on Medium, the team picture on Facebook, etc.
+Along with **Thanh**, they are responsible for all the look & feels on every product that we made, [dwarves.foundation](https://dwarves.foundation), [dwarves.careers](https://dwarves.careers), [golang.org.vn](https://golang.org.vn), and any other public-facing properties like the post on Medium, the team picture on Facebook, etc.

 ### Executive